 Toxic stress is what happens when you cannot relax because the stressors do not stop coming.
-That will interfere with your ability to rest and repair.
+This will interfere with your ability to rest and repair.
 There are medical problems that can appear in cases of toxic stress.

-Toxic stress affects your body, your emotions, and the way you think in a negative way.
-It can include:
+Toxic stress affects your body, your emotions, and how you think in a negative way.
+It can cause:

-- · Heart disease and stroke,

-- · Headaches, muscle, and joint pain,

-- · Sleep problems and feeling tired all the time,

-- Mental health problems like mood swings, burnout, depression, substance-related problems, or anxiety, - · Hard time managing stressors, which can lead to conflicts, - · Tough time concentrating and focussing on tasks, - · Changes in appetite and weight, and - Higher injury and illness risk.
+- · Heart disease and stroke - · Headaches, muscle and joint pain - · Sleep problems and feeling tired all the time - Mental health problems like mood swings, burnout, depression, substancerelated problems or anxiety - · Difficulty managing stressors, which can lead to conflicts - · Difficulty concentrating and focusing on tasks - · Changes in appetite and weight - Higher injury and illness risk

 This list is not complete.
-The way that toxic stress can affect a person depends on their body, their previous experiences, their cultural background and so much more.
-When there is not enough time to rest and relax, eventually the person will be overwhelmed by events and considering medical leave.
+The way toxic stress affects a person depends on their body, their previous experiences, their cultural background and much more.
+When there is not enough time to rest and relax, the person may eventually become overwhelmed by events and consider medical leave.